neondatabase/website/content/docs/introduction/about.md

 For an overview of all the features that Neon supports, including security features, visit [Detailed Plan Comparison](https://neon.tech/pricing#plans) on the [Neon Pricing](https://neon.tech/pricing) page.

-## We are open source
+## Neon is open source

 Neon is not the first to offer separation of storage and compute for Postgres.
 AWS Aurora is probably the most famous example; however, it is proprietary and tied to AWS’s internal infrastructure.

 We think we have an opportunity to define the standard for cloud Postgres.
 We carefully designed our storage focusing on cloud independence, performance, manageability, DevX, and cost.
 We chose the most permissive open source license, Apache 2.0, and invited the world to participate.
-You can already build and run your own fully-featured instance of Neon.
+You can already build and run your own self-hosted instance of Neon.
+Check out our [neon GitHub repository](https://github.com/neondatabase), and the [#self-hosted](https://discord.com/channels/1176467419317940276/1184894814769127464) channel on our Discord server.

 ## Who should use Neon?

-**You**, and we're ready to help you get started.
+**You.
+And we're ready to help you get started.**

 Neon is designed for a wide range of users, from individual developers to enterprises, seeking modern, serverless Postgres capabilities.
 It caters to those who need a fully managed, scalable, and cost-effective database solution.
 Key users include:

 - **Individual developers** looking for a fast and easy way to set up, manage, and scale Postgres databases without the hassle of server management.
 Neon's Free Tier makes it easy to get started.
 Free Tier users get access to features like project sharing and branching, and when you are ready to scale, you can easily upgrade your account to a paid plan for more computing power, storage, and advanced features.